nicky-nym/nicky-nym.github.io/index.md

 ## Summary

- 1. The world needs new cities.
+ 1. The world **needs new cities**.
- 1. The world is rapidly building new cities.
+ 1. The world is **rapidly building new cities**.
- 1. Building new cities is a cost-effective way to pull people out of poverty, bring economic growth, and meet basic needs.
+ 1. Building new cities is a **cost-effective** way to pull people out of poverty, bring economic growth, and meet basic needs.
- 1. The cities we are building are not nearly as well designed as they could be, and the size of the opportunity cost is staggering.
+ 1. The cities we are building are not nearly as well designed as they could be, resulting in a **staggering opportunity cost**.

 ## Propinquitous cities